smithlsh/datasciencecoursera/CodeBook.md

 also was in the X text files.
 The data in these X text files are arranged in columns.
-The labels corresponding to these columns are in the features.txt file and the specific columns we were interested in are:

-Label					Description  Column Number tBodyAcc-mean()-X      Mean acceleration of body       1 in the X direction

-tBodyAcc-mean()-Y      Mean acceleration of body       2
-  			       in the Y direction

-tBodyAcc-mean()-Z      Mean acceleration of body       3
-  			       in the Z direction

-tGravityAcc-mean()-X   Mean acceleration from         41
-                       gravity in the X direction

-tGravityAcc-mean()-Y   Mean acceleration from         42
-                       gravity in the Y direction

-tGravityAcc-mean()-Z   Mean acceleration from         43
-                       gravity in the Z direction

-tBodyAccJerk-mean()-X  Mean Jerk of Body in the       81
-                       X direction

-tBodyAccJerk-mean()-Y  Mean Jerk of Body in the       82
-                       Y direction

-tBodyAccJerk-mean()-Z  Mean Jerk of Body in the       83
-                       Z direction

-tBodyGyro-mean()-X     Mean Gyroscopic velocity about 121
-                       the X axis

-tBodyGyro-mean()-Y     Mean Gyroscopic velocity about 122
-                       the Y axis

-tBodyGyro-mean()-Z     Mean Gyroscopic velocity  about 123
-                       the Z axis
+The labels corresponding to these columns are in the features.txt file and the specific columns we were interested in are: tBodyAcc-mean()-X (Description: Mean acceleration of body in the X direction from column 1) tBodyAcc-mean()-Y (Description: Mean acceleration of body in the Y direction from column 2) tBodyAcc-mean()-Z (Description: Mean acceleration of body in the Z direction from column 3) tGravityAcc-mean()-X (Description: Mean acceleration from gravity in the X direction from column 41) tGravityAcc-mean()-Y (Description: Mean acceleration from gravity in the Y direction from column 42) tGravityAcc-mean()-Z (Description: Mean acceleration from gravity in the Z direction from column 43) tBodyAccJerk-mean()-X (Description:Mean Jerk of Body in the X direction from column 81) tBodyAccJerk-mean()-Y (Description:Mean Jerk of Body in the Y direction from column 82) tBodyAccJerk-mean()-Z (Description:Mean Jerk of Body in the Z direction from column 83) tBodyGyro-mean()-X  (Description: Mean Gyroscopic velocity about the X axis from column 121) tBodyGyro-mean()-Y  (Description: Mean Gyroscopic velocity about the Y axis from column 121) tBodyGyro-mean()-Z  (Description: Mean Gyroscopic velocity about the Z axis from column 121)

 The units of the accelerations are in units of the gravitational constant g and the angular velocities are in radians/sec.
 Data was collected at a uniform frequency of  50 Hz.